MariaCTocora/Transcriptomics-Amazonian-plant-ant/DTU_analysis/README.md

 ![alt text](https://github.com/mariatocora/Transcriptomic-analysis-ant-plant/blob/main/DTU_analysis/README_figures/g7229_DTU.png)

 ### stageR following DRIMSeq Analysis
+The stage-wise analysis has been adopted from (Heller et al. 2009) and consists of a screening stage and a confirmation stage.
+In the screening stage, genes are screened by calculating p-values that aggregate evidence across the different hypotheses of interest for the gene.
+The screening p-values are then adjusted for FDR control after which significance of the screening hypothesis is assessed.
+In the confirmation stage, only genes passing the screening stage are considered for analysis.

 ```{r Install and Load Packages}
 ### We show below how stageR is used to detect DTU and how to interpret its output.
 ### We first construct a vector of p-values for the screening stage: